delta-io/delta/kernel/USER_GUIDE.md

 **Performance suggestions:**

-* The representation of data as `ColumnVectors` and `ColumnarBatches` can have a significant impact on the query performance and it's best to read the Parquet file data directly into vectors and batches of the engine-native format to avoid potentially costly in-memory data format conversion.
+* The representation of data as `ColumnVector`s and `ColumnarBatch`es can have a significant impact on the query performance and it's best to read the Parquet file data directly into vectors and batches of the engine-native format to avoid potentially costly in-memory data format conversion.
 This is further discussed later.

 #### Implement ExpressionHandler

-The `[ExpressionHandler](https://vkorukanti.github.io/delta-kernel2/index.html?io/delta/kernel/types/StructType.html)` interface has all the methods needed for handling expressions that may be applied on columnar data.
+The [`ExpressionHandler`](https://delta-io.github.io/delta/snapshot/kernel-api/java/api/io/delta/kernel/client/ExpressionHandler.html) interface has all the methods needed for handling expressions that may be applied on columnar data.

 ##### Method getEvaluator()

-[This method](https://vkorukanti.github.io/delta-kernel2/io/delta/kernel/client/ExpressionHandler.html#getEvaluator-io.delta.kernel.types.StructType-io.delta.kernel.expressions.Expression-) generates a function (called ExpressionEvaluator) that can evaluate an expression on a batch of row data to produce a result of a single column vector.
+[This method](https://delta-io.github.io/delta/snapshot/kernel-api/java/api/io/delta/kernel/client/ExpressionHandler.html#getEvaluator-io.delta.kernel.types.StructType-io.delta.kernel.expressions.Expression-) generates a function (called ExpressionEvaluator) that can evaluate an expression on a batch of row data to produce a result of a single column vector.
 To generate this function, the ``getEvaluator`()` method takes as input the expression and the schema of the ``ColumnarBatches`` of data on which the expressions will be applied.

-**Requirements and guarantees: **Any implementation must adhere to the following guarantees.
+**Requirements and guarantees: **

+Any implementation must adhere to the following guarantees.

 * Implementation must handle all possible variations of expressions.
-If they implementation encounters an expression type that it does not know how to handle, then it must throw a standard exception.
+If the implementation encounters an expression type that it does not know how to handle, then it must throw a specific language-dependent exception.
     * Java: [NotSupportedException](https://docs.oracle.com/javaee/7/api/javax/resource/NotSupportedException.html)
-* The ColumnarBatches on which the generated ExpressionEvaluator is going to be used are guaranteed to have the schema provided during generation.
+* The ColumnarBatches on which the generated `ExpressionEvaluator` is going to be used are guaranteed to have the schema provided during generation.
 Hence, it is safe to bind the expression evaluation logic to column ordinals instead of column names, thus making the actual evaluation faster.

 #### Implement JsonHandler